artem1458/dependency-injection-cat/README.md

 ## PostConstruct
 PostConstruct decorator allows you to call method right after context construction, it can be used to make some subscriptions, etc...
-You can add arguments to annotated method, beans will be injected instead of arguments
+You can add arguments to annotated method, beans will be injected instead of arguments You can have several PostConstruct methods, they will be called in order of declaring

 #### Syntax
 ```typescript